Step 2: Evaluate Client Connectivity

 If you do need activation, labs can use Active Directory-based Activation, KMS activation, or MAK activation, depending on the planning considerations described previously.

-Use Active Directory-based Activation or KMS activation if the computers have connectivity to a core network where these activation options are available.
+Use Active Directory-based Activation or KMS activation if the computers have connectivity to a central network where these activation options are available.

 MAK Proxy activation can also be used with VAMT in this scenario.